majk-p/website/src/reference/guide/08-Library-Dependencies.md

 A Maven version range such as `[1.3.0,)` can be used to specify a dependency, and it can appear transitively in existing POM files.
 When a dependency manager like Coursier finds a version range, it will go out to the Internet to find the latest version.
-This could lead to surprising behavior where the effective version changes over time, even when there is a specified version of the library within the version range.
+Transitive version ranges could lead to surprising behavior where the effective version changes over time, even when there is a specific version of the library within the version range in `build.sbt`.
 Therefore, until sbt implements a lock file, we generally discourage the use of version ranges.

 See the [Coursier version handling](https://get-coursier.io/docs/other-version-handling) and